Ted Galdi: Bestselling Author

 Post Types

-• Instagram is predominantly a photo app, however, their Reels feature is intended for short-form, vertical video.
+• Instagram is a photo and short-video app.
 The third format of post is a Story, which can be an individual photo or video, or a sequence of them.

-• Though your profile page can have a link, many of the post types on Instagram are limited in terms of links, or offer no links at all.
+• Though your profile page can have a link - ex, to your author website - many of the post types on Instagram are limited in terms of links, or offer no links at all.
 If you want to direct people to an external page, you need to include a detailed call to action (CTA) in your description.
-You may have to tell them to visit your profile, then click the link there, or to search for your product on Amazon.
+You may have to tell them to visit your profile, then click the link there, or to search for a book on Amazon.

-• Reels are better than the other two formats for the top of the funnel, while Stories, which allow links, are helpful at the bottom of the funnel.
-Photo posts are great for the middle of the funnel.
+• Photos and the Reels short-video format are good formats for the top and middle of the funnel, while Stories, which allow links, are helpful at the bottom of the funnel.

 Post Advice